-Kimberley Martin TEP details the history and latest developments in electronic wills and remote witnessing by audio-visual link, as a result of the COVID-19 pandemic, in Technology and wills – The dawn of a new era (COVID-19 special edition).
+Kimberley Martin TEP, Director at Worrall Moss Martin Lawyers and a member of STEP’s Digital Assets Special Interest Group (SIG), details the history and latest developments in electronic wills and remote witnessing by audio-visual link, as a result of the COVID-19 pandemic, in Technology and wills – The dawn of a new era (COVID-19 special edition).
 The pandemic has brought the topic of electronic execution and remote witnessing by audio-visual link of documents to the forefront of discussions around the world, and this paper provides practical tips and considers what the future holds for advisors.

 - Technology and wills – The dawn of a new era (COVID-19 special edition)

-- More on this topic: sign up to the webinar on Remote witnessing: will it persist once we no longer have to socially distance?, 10 September 2020
+- Webinar: Remote witnessing: will it persist once we no longer have to socially distance?

 STEP's Philanthropy Advisors Special Interest Group (SIG) has developed a reference guide for STEP members containing timely and relevant information on mitigating the impact of COVID-19 through philanthropy.